 - But medical experts have observed in some studies that the damage to axons occurs in the first 12 to 24 hours after the head impact.

 Many physicians and lawyers are confident that modern science advances will treat and slow down or stop the injury from progressing.
 These people believe that medications and other therapy and surgery will cure or minimize the damage.
 So far, we have seen some success stories as science and medicine advances.

 We hear remarkable stories about Scorpion Venom and other new treatments for damaged brains all the time.
 For now, however, an ounce of prevention is still worth a pound of cure.
 So be careful out there.

 Causes of Subdural hematomas are blood clots forming in between your brain tissue and your dura.
 A hematoma can happen in many ways.
-It could arise slowly, over a few weeks or days.
-This is called a subdural hematoma.
-These often strike fast, known as an acute subdural hematoma.
-As with all sufferers of blood clots you could easily be a candidate for emergency surgery as a corrective measure.
-It is important to discuss these issues with your doctor to choose a course of action.
+It could arise slowly over a few weeks or days.
+Clinically, this latency makes this “subdural” hematoma.

+On the other side of the coin, a hematoma’s rapid onset will be classified medically as an acute subdural hematoma.
+As with all blood clots sufferers, you could easily be a candidate for emergency surgery as a corrective measure.
+So it is essential to discuss these issues with your doctor to choose a course of action.
 These decisions often are life or death.

-Feel free to browse our educational brain injury materials.
+Feel free to browse our educational brain injury materials: